gradvohl/YAPTT/passingParameters/searchThreads/README.md

 Finally, since we do not need the address's contents pointed by the ``threadResult`` variable anymore, we can free up the memory and let the next call of ``pthread_join`` allocates the new ``threadResult`` variable.

 ### The thread function
 Now, let us change our focus to the thread funcion in the ``searchThreads.c`` file.
 I want to highlight how can we copy the arguments we pass to the thread.
-The code for copy the arguments are as follows.
+The code for copy the arguments is the following.

 ```c
 begin = ((parameters *) args)->begin;